biniama/etshows-api/README.md

-# mezmur-api
+# etshows-api
-Songs REST API
+Cinema and Movies REST API

 use admin
 db.createUser(